Walton Arts Center: Art facilities

 McBride Studio has a capacity of 100 people and the venue is used for business meetings, pre and post-performance receptions, and classes.

 Cynthia H. Coughlin Gallery/Main Lobby is used for receptions and dinners when there is not a performance and it serves as the gathering space before a performance.
 The area can hold up to 400 people at a time.

 Bradberry Amphitheater/Rosen Memorial Rose Garden is located on Dickson Street, outside of Walton Arts Center.
 It is used for weddings, receptions and dinners and has a capacity of 200 people.

-Joy Pratt Markham Gallery is a visual arts space located inside of Walton Arts Center, it has housed exhibitions such as Translating Earth, Transforming Sea by Shawn Bitters, Joan Hall and Laura Moriarty.
+Joy Pratt Markham Gallery is a visual arts space located inside of Walton Arts Center.